Damzwan/sketchmate/docs/DRAW_ENGINE.md

 - **Zero-copy transfer.** `transferToImageBitmap()` (not `createImageBitmap`) moves the canvas pixels into a bitmap with no memcpy; the canvas resets and stays poolable.
+- **Packed pencil and eraser geometry.** `OptimizedPencilStroke` and `OptimizedEraserStroke` keep resident paths as a `Uint8Array` command stream plus `Float32Array` coordinates instead of Fabric's array-of-arrays.
+Rendering, bounds, complexity, SVG export and compact serialization read those typed arrays directly; the normal `path` shape is materialized only for rare compatibility consumers such as lasso selection.
+Per-target eraser clip clones share one immutable geometry buffer, so an erase across many objects no longer multiplies the stroke geometry.
+The runtime kill switch is `?compactStrokeGeometry=off` (reload required).

 ---